-5.13 Infiltration Test Results
+5.14 Infiltration Test Results

-- 5.13.1 Infiltration testing to support the surface water drainage strategy will need to be undertaken in accordance with BRE365 guidance.
+- 5.14.1 Infiltration testing to support the surface water drainage strategy will need to be undertaken in accordance with BRE365 guidance.
 The following provides good practice minimum requirements: - 1.
 Minimum of 3 tests undertaken in quick succession at each location/trial pit - 2.
 Lowest value obtained across the site to be used for calculating the required volume of soakaways - 3.
-Depth of testing to be representative of drainage proposals (i.e. shallower tests for permeable paving and deeper tests for conventional soakaways) - 5.13.2 The minimum infiltration rate the LLFA accepts is 1.0 x 10-6 m/s.
+Depth of testing to be representative of drainage proposals (i.e. shallower tests for permeable paving and deeper tests for conventional soakaways) - 5.14.2 The minimum infiltration rate the LLFA accepts is 1.0 x 10-6 m/s.
 Please note that extrapolated results will not be accepted.

-5.13.3 Peak seasonal groundwater levels should be recorded during test pit excavations to demonstrate that the minimum distance of 1.2 m between the base of the infiltration system and the maximum likely groundwater level can be achieved.
+5.14.3 Peak seasonal groundwater levels should be recorded during test pit excavations to demonstrate that the minimum distance of 1.2 m between the base of the infiltration system and the maximum likely groundwater level can be achieved.
 Due to fluctuations in groundwater levels as a result of seasonal changes, we request that wherever possible, infiltration testing is undertaken during or immediately following the winter months.

-5.14 Detailed Drainage Layout Plan
+5.15 Detailed Drainage Layout Plan

-5.14.1 A detailed drainage layout plan should be fully labelled and show details (e.g. pipe numbers, gradients, diameters, locations, and manhole details) of every element of the proposed drainage system (including all SuDS and pipes).
+5.15.1 A detailed drainage layout plan should be fully labelled and show details (e.g. pipe numbers, gradients, diameters, locations, and manhole details) of every element of the proposed drainage system (including all SuDS and pipes).

-5.15 Details of Flow Controls
+5.16 Details of Flow Controls

-5.15.1 Details of the type and size of any flow controls (online or offline) should be included either with the report or on the detailed drainage layout plan.
+5.16.1 Details of the type and size of any flow controls (online or offline) should be included either with the report or on the detailed drainage layout plan.

-5.16 Hydraulic Calculations
+5.17 Hydraulic Calculations

-- 5.16.1 Calculations to show the performance of the system for a range of summer and winter storm durations from 15 minutes up to the 10080 minute (7 day) should be undertaken.
+- 5.17.1 Calculations to show the performance of the system for a range of summer and winter storm durations from 15 minutes up to the 10080 minute (7 day) should be undertaken.
 For storm durations less than 1 hour, Flood Studies Report (FSR) rainfall data should be used.
 For storm durations greater than 1 hour, Flood Estimation Handbook (FEH) rainfall data should be used.
-FEH data must be used in these longer duration storms as it uses more up to data rainfall data and is more accurate for the purpose of modelling the future storm events over other data sources such as FSR for the larger duration storms. - 5.16.2 For the critical 3.3% AEP rainfall event there should be no above ground flooding. - 5.16.3 For the 1% AEP rainfall event including an allowance for climate change some short term above ground flooding may be permitted.
+For storm durations greater than 1 hour, Flood Estimation storms as it uses more up to data rainfall data and is more accurate for the purpose of modelling the future storm events over other data sources such as FSR for the larger duration storms. - 5.17.2 For the critical 3.3% AEP rainfall event, including an appropriate allowance for climate change, there should be no above ground flooding. - 5.17.3 For the 1% AEP rainfall event including an allowance for climate change some short term above ground flooding may be permitted.
 Flood water should be managed to be safe and not enter any buildings or disrupt emergency access routes.

-5.17 Surcharged Outfall
+5.18 Surcharged Outfall

-5.17.1 The standard default setting of many surface water computer modelling programmes assumes a freely discharging outfall.
+5.18.1 The standard default setting of many surface water computer modelling programmes assumes a freely discharging outfall.
 Careful consideration is required, and evidence provided to demonstrate that this assumption is correct.
 In many circumstances an outfall maybe surcharged affecting its hydraulic capacity and impacting on the surface water network.
 A surcharged outfall is likely to occur if discharging into a watercourse or surface water network near capacity.
 In these scenarios, and with the absence of supporting information to the contrary, it is expected the surface water calculations will assume a surcharged outfall.

-5.18 Exceedance Flow Plan
+5.19 Exceedance Flow Plan